-This book is intended for teaching process design to chemical engineers in their senior undergraduate year to smooth the transition from academic to professional life.
+This book is sold as a digital e-book, and is intended for teaching process design to chemical engineers in their senior undergraduate year to smooth the transition from academic to professional life.
 While intended for classroom use, this text is also a useful reference for any engineering professional interested in process design.

 Among the topics emphasized in this text are project definition, flow sheet development, equipment specifications, techniques for determining capital costs, methods for estimating operating expenses, and ways to transform these elements in to comprehensive economic statements.
 The text also offers 15 case studies and two sample studies.